PaulMcMillan-Astro/GalPot/README.md

 This is a stand-alone version of [Walter Dehnen's GalaxyPotential C++ code](http://ukads.nottingham.ac.uk/abs/1998MNRAS.294..429D).
 It is a version I took from the falcON code in the [NEMO Stellar Dynamics Toolbox](http://chara.astro.umd.edu/nemo/), and cut down to stand alone.
 It is a convenient way of finding the gravitational potential associated with axisymmetric density profiles.

-The package also includes code that performs transformations between commonly used coordinate systems for bot positions and velocities (the class OmniCoords), and that integrates orbits in the potentials.
+The package also includes code that performs transformations between commonly used coordinate systems for both positions and velocities (the class OmniCoords), and that integrates orbits in the potentials.

 It should compile if you run make.